 Another factor includes whether the company is closed, or whether it is open but you cannot make it into work.
 Read below for detailed information on getting paid for snow and other inclement weather days.

 The Wage and Hour Division publishes opinion letters that provide guidance for employers that are deciding how to pay exempt employees during periods of inclement weather.

-The guidelines for paying exempt employees are different based upon whether the company is closed because of the weather or whether the company is open and the employee opts to stay home.
+The guidelines for paying exempt employees are also different based upon whether the company is closed because of the weather or whether the company is open and the employee opts to stay home.
 Read below for more information about each scenario.

 Employers who close during periods of bad weather must pay the weekly salary for an exempt employee during the closure.
 Thus, regardless of whether an employee was at work for the entire week, the employee should receive his or her salary for the full week.

 However, an employer may require an exempt employee to use accrued leave for days of absence during such a closure.
 This accrued leave might include paid time off, vacation time, or other forms of accrued leave.

-When A Company Stays Open
+When A Company Stays Open in Bad Weather

 Employers who remain open during such periods must pay an exempt employee for any partial or whole day the employee reports to work during such periods.
 For example, even if an employer closes the business part way through the day because of weather (perhaps the weather is worsening, for example), he or she still must pay exempt employees their full salary.

-However, for days when an exempt employee elects not to report to work because of weather, the employer is free to deduct accrued leave for such absences from the employee's leave bank.
+For days when an exempt employee elects not to report to work because of weather, the employer is free to deduct accrued leave for such absences from the employee's leave bank.

-Working from Home
+Working From Home

 Some employers allow employees to work remotely during bad weather.
-In this case, they generally receive their full salary, and do not have to use any accrued leave time.
+In this case, they generally receive their full salary and do not have to use any accrued leave time.

-If you're not sure about company policy, check with your supervisor or Human Resources to see if that is an option that is available to you.
+If you're not sure about company policy, check with your supervisor or human resources to see if that is an option that is available to you.
 If it is, you should be paid your regular rate of pay for the hours you work from home.